mramsden/ostn02/readme.md

 and what everyone else uses, latitude/longitude (example: 51.511547,-0.151412).
 In other words, the same conversion as [this online converter](http://gps.ordnancesurvey.co.uk/convert.asp)

+This fork of the project includes a Gradle configuration to allow the use of the project with your Gradle based projects.
+The original code by Michael Tandy remains unchanged.
+Please see the section about licensing for more information.

 ## So how do I use it?

 ```Java